cmarti/gpmap-tools/docs/installation.rst

     $ pip install datashader==0.13

-For using the last version of the library install from bitbucket or git and switch to the `dev` branch.
+For using the last version of the library install from bitbucket or github and switch to the `dev` branch.
 To test installation is working properly you can run all tests or a subset of them.
 Running all of them may take some time. ::